minio/docs/source/reference/minio-mc/mc-stat.rst

    as an alternative to specifying them on the command line.

 .. mc-cmd:: --recursive, r
+   :optional:

-   *Optional* Recursively :mc:`mc stat` the contents of the MinIO bucket specified to :mc-cmd:`~mc stat ALIAS`.
+   Recursively :mc:`mc stat` the contents of the MinIO bucket specified to :mc-cmd:`~mc stat ALIAS`.

 .. mc-cmd:: --rewind